OWASP/www-project-developer-guide/draft/10-culture-process/05-mas.md

 #### Why use MAS Crackmes?

-Working through the challenges will improve understanding of mobile application security, and will also give an insight into the examples provided in the MASTG.
+Working through the challenges will improve understanding of [mobile application security][csmas] and will also give an insight into the examples provided in the MASTG.

 #### How to try the challenges